 Under the Fixed Bridge Alternative, vegetation would be impacted as a result of construction along both bridge approaches.
 The entire area within the limit of disturbance would be cleared and grubbed, resulting in the removal of all vegetation and root masses.
 A total of approximately 2.5 ac of terrestrial habitat would be impacted by the project.
 Of this, approximately 1.3 ac of dune habitat would be impacted along the southern approach.
 This impact is primarily due to the shift in roadway alignment to the west, but also to some extent the proposed widening of the roadway cross section.
+Since Beach Grass grasslands, intertidal flats, and subtidal systems are all classified as exemplary natural communities in the state, the NHDOT would avoid and minimize impacts to these resources to the extent practicable.

 Typically, the NHDOT establishes turf grass along its roadway shoulder, however, this would not be done for portions of this project.
-Disturbed soils within the southern approach area would be re-graded as part of construction, but no topsoil or grass would be planted so as not to impede reestablishment by native dune vegetation.
+Disturbed soils within the southern approach area would be re-graded as part of construction and may be revegetated with native dune vegetation, where feasible.
 No landscaping trees or shrubs are proposed at this time.
 Although the existing trees and shrubs would be permanently removed, this is not anticipated to have an adverse biological impact due to the small number of trees and shrubs that would need to be removed.
 Impacts to listed plant species would occur along both the north and south approach ways; this impact is described further in Section 4.11 - Threatened and Endangered Species.
 Invasive species control would consist of removal and proper disposal of the plant of concern in accordance with the NHDOT's Best Management Practices for the Control of Invasive and Noxious Plant Species Manual (2018) and the specific Invasive Species Control and Management Plan to be developed for this project during the permitting phase.